-The Company recognizes share-based compensation expense for all stock options granted using the fair value based method of accounting as calculated by using the Black Scholes Model.
+The Company recognizes share-based compensation expense for all stock options granted using the fair value on grant date as calculated by using the Black Scholes Model.
 Using the following weighted average assumptions for the Model:

-- Share price \$1.06

 - Risk free discount rate 1.02%

 - Expected volatility (using historic volatility of comparable

 companies as a basis) 80%

 - Expected life 2.5 years

 - Dividend rate nil

-A share-based compensation amount of \$587,651 has been recognized in general and administrative expenses for the options issued and vested in the year ended December 31, 2011.
+A share-based compensation amount of \$518,254 has been recognized in general and administrative expenses for the options vested in the year ended December 31, 2012 (2011 - \$587,651).